vista-art/fragmentcolor/docs/api/scene/camera/set_aspect.md

 Behaviour by projection kind:

 - **Perspective**: rebuilds from `fovy_radians / near / far` with the
-  new aspect — the vertical FOV is preserved, horizontal grows or shrinks.
+  new aspect.
+The vertical FOV is preserved, horizontal grows or shrinks.
 - **Orthographic**: keeps the current vertical extent and rescales the horizontal extents so `(right - left) / (top - bottom)` matches the